cyborgoat/tech-reservoir/tech-blogs/machine-learning/kl_divergence.md

+---
+title: KL Divergence
+summary: KL divergence or relative entropy is a measure of how one probability distribution is different from a reference probability distribution.
+author: Junxiao Guo
+date: 2023-01-01
+tags:
+  - machine-learning
+  - similarity
+---

 # KL Divergence

 KL divergence or relative entropy is a measure of how one probability distribution is different from a reference probability distribution.